dchowitz/slire/README.md

 ---

-Slire is a minimal, database‑agnostic repository layer that adds the consistency features most teams rewrite over and over — scope, timestamps, versioning, soft delete, and tracing — while keeping native drivers front and center.
+Slire is a Node.js library providing a minimal, database‑agnostic repository layer that adds the consistency features most teams rewrite over and over: scope, timestamps, versioning, soft delete, and tracing — while keeping native drivers front and center.
 Use Slire when you want less boilerplate and safer CRUD, and keep using native drivers for anything advanced.

 - Minimal abstraction over native drivers (no generic query DSL)
 - Managed fields applied automatically and consistently